dadavidson/dadavidson.github.io/pages/about.md

 *Cyber Security Professional and Network Engineer*

 My background is in System/Network administration, Linux, Python, and Cyber Security.
 I purpose myself to be a student first and foremost in all things.
-I am fond of knowledge and you can usually find me wreathing myself in the arcane interests of Computer Science/Information Technology, Cyber Security, and occasionally Philosophy and Psychology.

 For questions and inqueries, please reach out to me on [LinkedIn](https://linkedin.com/in/danieldav).
 CV available upon request.